Contests & Promotions

 If you post in our officially moderated spaces, your content is subject to our moderation policies.
 When you are using your own website or social media channels, you are more than welcome to post whatever content you wish.

 This code of conduct doesn’t change anything about the way that the current Extra Credits community behaves; rather, it exists to give some insight into our moderation process, reinforce our values, and help community members feel comfortable posting in our spaces and welcoming new viewers to these spaces.

-Unlike many other YouTube channels, we actively moderate our comments sections to promote healthy, productive, and educational discussion among viewers.
+We actively moderate our comments sections to promote healthy, productive, and educational discussion among viewers.
 Above all else, we reserve the right to delete user-submitted content that we deem offensive, spammy, off-topic, or otherwise inappropriate for our audience.

 “There is a difference between discourse for the purpose of understanding, and discourse for the purpose of undermining” (quote attributed to @amandaseales).
 We’re pretty good at telling the difference between someone who is genuine, polite, and well-meaning in their comments (even if they disagree with the video’s content or with other commenters), versus someone who is trolling, antagonistic, and demeaning towards others.

 Individual comments or comment threads may be deleted at any time if they encourage personal attacks or are not furthering productive discussion.

 Repeat offenders may be blocked entirely from participating in online discussions.
 Deliberately inflammatory comments from first-time commenters/non-subscribers may earn an immediate ban.